elastic/search-ui/CONTRIBUTING.md

 6. Run `npx lerna publish --force-publish=* from-package`.
 7. Verify the `0.6.0` has been published to npm.
 8. Verify that the `0.6.0` tag and commit has been pushed to `master` on `origin`.
+9. Create new version branch, `0.6` from the `0.6.0` tag and push to `origin`.
-9. Update the `stable` branch to this version `git checkout stable && git merge --ff-only master && git push origin`.
+10. Update the `stable` branch to this version `git checkout stable && git merge --ff-only master && git push origin`.
-10. Create a release in Github.
+11. Create a release in Github.
-11. Close the release Milestone in Github.
+12. Close the release Milestone in Github.

 Publish a patch
 (Example, publish 0.6.1)